Chirojeugd-Vlaanderen/dutch47/README.md

 ## How it works

+(I assume your CiviCRM instance has only one domain, and you already changed the CiviCRM language to Dutch.)

 The core of this extension is in it's enable and disable hooks, they are defined in [Upgrader.php](CRM/Dutch47/Upgrader.php).
 Basically the enable hook adds some word replacements, and changes the labels of